p-ortmann/dyntapy/dtapy/core/technical.md

 At this point it's not entirely clear how it would work.
 We hope that, after implementing some control flavored versions of LTM, this can be revisited.
-Nevertheless, we will include a simple controller class which takes its control actions in sync with the network loading because it is a straight forward extension of the dealing with the static events.
+Nevertheless, we will include a simple controller class which takes its control actions in sync with the network loading because it is a straight forward extension of handling static events.
 ### Node model data structures
 The node model needs as its input the global sending and receiving flows of the node's incoming and outgoing links, global turning fractions for the different turns, and the capacity of the incoming links.
 With global we mean